Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 Everyone knows that the ocean is salty, but did you know that salt is essential to the recipe for our entire climate and life on Earth?

-View our three-part webinar series to find out how SPURS scientists seek to better understand ocean salinity, which affects everything from the water cycle to climate change.
+View our six-part webinar series to find out how SPURS (Salinity Processes in the Upper Ocean Regional Study) scientists seek to better understand ocean salinity, which affects everything from the water cycle to climate change.
 Each webinar features an interactive concept map loaded with educational resources that can serve as a starting point for you to "sprinkle" ocean salinity into your teaching.
 We also identify applicable Next Generation Science Standards (in development).

 Turbulence image